semi-lab/semi-lab.github.io/_pages/contact.md

 ## Prospective Students

-SEMI-Lab is continuously looking for highly motivated and passionate students at various levels of Ph.D., Masters, and Undergraduate.
+SEMI-Lab is continuously looking for highly motivated and passionate students at various levels of Ph.D., masters, and undergraduate.
 If interested, please send your CV to Prof. Akin at <a href="mailto:sakine@purdue.edu">sakin@purdue.edu</a>.

 ## Open Ph.D.
 Positions